Delaware Social Work License Requirements

 Question: What kinds of qualifications are required of the person supervising my experience?

-Answer: Supervisors must be either an LCSW, a master’s-level degree social worker, a licensed psychologist, or a licensed psychiatrist.
-If your supervisor is not an LCSW, you must submit the documentation of attempts to secure LCSW supervision with your application.
+Answer: Supervisors must be either an LCSW, a master’s-level social worker, a licensed psychologist, or a licensed psychiatrist.
+If you are unable to be supervised by an LCSW for at least half of your hours, you will need to submit a form attesting to this when you apply for licensure.

 Question: What kind of degree do I need to practice clinical social work in Delaware?